2018 National Award Recipients

 ACS Award for Encouraging Disadvantaged Students into Careers in the Chemical Sciences, sponsored by the Camille and Henry Dreyfus Foundation, Jani C. Ingram, Northern Arizona University.

 ACS Award for Encouraging Women into Careers in the Chemical Sciences, sponsored by the Camille and Henry Dreyfus Foundation, Rebecca T. Ruck, Merck.

 ACS Award for Research at an Undergraduate Institution, sponsored by Research Corporation for Science Advancement, Joseph J. Pesek, San Jose State University.

-ACS Award for Team Innovation, sponsored by ACS Corporation Associates, Vladimir G. Beylin, Brian P. Chekal and Nga M. Do, Pfizer; Brian P. Jones, Pfizer Central Research; Nathan D. Ide, Abbvie Inc.; Peter L. Toogood, Lycera; Hairong (Angela) Zhou, Genentech; and David W. Fry.
+ACS Award for Team Innovation, sponsored by ACS Corporation Associates, Vladimir G. Beylin (retired), Brian P. Chekal and Nga M. Do, Pfizer; Brian P. Jones, Pfizer Central Research; Nathan D. Ide, Abbvie Inc.; Peter L. Toogood, Lycera; Hairong (Angela) Zhou, Genentech; and David W. Fry.